 Thirdly, we evaluate our RSHE provision regularly and have an Annual Pupil Well-Being and Safety Survey.
 From the findings of this monitoring, we adapt provision to meet our learners' needs in a continual cyclical process.
-For example, in May 2024 97% of our pupils said they feel safe at home.
-94% agree that the school teaches them ways to keep safe.
-However, 9% said they would not know what to do if an adult stranger spoke to them - face to face or online.
-Therefore, in 2024-25 we increased the amount of Stanger Danger and Internet Safety we covered.
+For example, in May 2021 97% of our pupils said they feel safe at home and school.
+98% agree that the school teaches them ways to keep safe.
+However, 90% say they know what to do if they saw something worrying online.
+Therefore, in 2021-22 we will increase the amount of Internet Safety we cover.